axelarnetwork/axelar-cgp-sui/README.md

 This needs to return the coin object only if called with the right capability (another channel) that proves the caller is the `destinationAddress`

 ITS also needs to be able to send 2 calls, the call to receive coin and the call to receive coin with data, only id the right coin object is received.
 Since coins are only u64 some conversion might need to happen when receiving coins (decimals of 18 are too large for Sui to handle).

+## ITS Design

+### Coin Management

+This module and the object it creates (`CoinManagement<T>`) will tell if a coin is registered as a mint/burn or lock unlock token.

+To create a `CoinManagement` object one has to call
+- `mint_burn<T>`, passing in a `TreasuryCap<T>`.
+- `lock_unlock<T>`.
+- `lock_unlock_funded<T>` passing in some initial `Coin<T>` to lock.

+A distributor can also be added before registerring a coin (this is not completely flushed out)

+### Coin Info

+This module and the object it creates `CoinInfo<T>` will tell the ITS the information (name, symbol, decimals) for this coin.
+This information cannot (necesairily) be validated on chain because of how `coin` is implemented, which means that we have to accept whatever the registrar tells us for it.
+If the `CoinMetadata<T>` exists, we can also take it and create a 'validated' version of `CoinInfo<T>`.

+### Token Id

+This module is responsible for creating tokenIds for both registerred and 'unregistered' (coins that are given to the ITS expecting a remote incoming `DEPLOY_INTERCHAIN_TOKEN` message) coins.
+We might just go back to using addresses because the UX would slightly improve, but doing it this way improves code readablility and is more in line with what Sui tries to do.

+### Storage

+This module is responsible for managing all of the storage needs of the ITS

+### Service

+This is the module that anyone would directly interract with.
+It needs to be able to do the following

+- `register_coin<T>`: This function takes the `ITS` object and mutates it by adding a coin with the specified `CoinManagement<T>` and `CoinInfo<T>`.